UniMath/agda-unimath/src/category-theory/maps-small-large-precategories.lagda.md

 ## Properties

-### Characterization of equality of maps between precategories
+### Characterization of equality of maps from small to large precategories

 ```agda
 module _